 Even if you hire someone to do the hard stuff, keep in mind you will still have to declutter and make room for them to clean.

-Sell the Home to a Cash Buyer
+Option 2: Sell Your House to a Cash Home Buyer

 If your home is past the point of no return or you just don't have the time to make it market-ready, talk to a cash buyer about making an offer on your home.
 You can sell your property as-is because these investors typically buy homes in any condition.
 When you sell your home to a cash buyer, you can take what you want and leave the rest.
 There’s no need to polish up the property for the real estate market.
 In the end, you have money to invest in another home and no ties to your current situation.